Kou-ding/Prisoner-s-Dilemma/README.md

 Notes and assignments of the university course:  "Game Theory".

 ### To-do List
-- [ ] Create the basic tournament class
-- [ ] Create the player class
-- [ ] Implement the 4 basic strategies
-- [ ] Create the main loop
+- [ ] Make the history matrix of the players dynamic so that we don't allocate more memory than we actually need.

 ### Time Schedule